-Research conducted among co-located employees indicates that informal communication is viewed as a key vehicle through which employees form meaningful interpersonal relationships, meet social needs, and exercise some control in their working lives (Eisenberg & Reilly, 2000).
-Informal communication and interactions are also important means for making useful work and non-work connections (Sproull & Kiesler, 1991); they also tend to be more personal (Johnson et al., 1994), and people tend to trust informal sources more than formal ones (Leenders & Gabby, 1999).
+Research conducted among co-located employees indicates that informal communication is viewed as a key vehicle through which employees form meaningful interpersonal relationships, meet social needs and exercise some control in their working lives (Eisenberg & Reilly, 2000).
+Informal communication and interactions are also important means for making useful work and non-work connections (Sproull & Kiesler, 1991) and also tends to be more personal (J. D. Johnson, Donohue, & Johnson, 1994), and people tend to trust informal sources more than formal ones (Leenders & Gabby, 1999).

-Even far from being insignificant, informal communications, such as gossip and small talk, make up the everyday interactions that most closely affect identity concerns (Metz & Westenholz, 2003) through common ground.
+Even far from being insignificant, informal communications such as gossip and small take make up the everyday interactions which most closely affect identity concerns (Metz & Westenholz, 2003), through common ground is established.
 More precisely, sense-making emerges through human social connections, but social and task dynamics are fundamentally altered in the remote context (Thatcher & Zhu, 2006).
-Therefore, how remote workers come to understand the remote context and their own roles as organizational members may, at least in part, emerge through the informal connections they have with co-located peers and other workers.
+Therefore, how remote workers come to understand the remote context , and their own roles as organizational members may, at least in part, emerge through the informal connections they have with co-located peers and other workers.

-This is because the remote setting offers fewer spontaneous occasions for everyday informal interaction and usually increases reliance on technological means.
-It is important to ask and know as to what extent and how this significant form of communication facilitates critical functions.
-This study's focus is that not only is establishing common ground possible in the remote-to-co-worker context, but also the idea of 'belonging with' is essential to often-researched concepts, such as organizational identification, commitment and job satisfaction.
+This is because the remote setting offers fewer spontaneous occasions for everyday, informal interaction, and usually increases reliance on technological means.
+It is important to ask and know as to what extent, and how, this significant form of communication facilitates critical functions.
+This study's focus is that not only is establishing common ground possible in the remote-to-co-worker context, but also the idea of 'belonging with' is essential to often-researched concepts such as organizational identification, commitment and job satisfaction.

-These outcomes are then perceived in certain ways by remote employees and are instantiated in a dynamic concept of what it means to 'be a member of'(H. Clark, 1996).
-The perspective taken here reflects the constructivist (O'Keefe & Delia, 1982; O'Keefe et al., 1980; O'Keefe & Shepherd, 1989) approach in that it views identity (and, by extension, organizational outcomes as experienced by individuals) as created in talk-in-interaction.
+These outcomes are then perceived in certain ways by remote employees, and are instantiated in a dynamic concept of what it means to 'be a member of'(H. Clark, 1996).
+The perspective taken here reflects the constructivist (O'Keefe & Delia, 1982; O'Keefe, Delia, & O'Keefe, 1980; O'Keefe & Shepherd, 1989) approach in that it views identity (and, by extension, organizational outcomes as experienced by individuals) as created in talk-in-interaction.
 Further, it emphasizes the often-ignored realm of informal communication as playing an important role in many ways.
-As Smith and Ellis (2001) indicate, it is within the micro-world of everyday communication that people coordinate and create meaning that produces social structure and that is produced by social structure.
+As Smith and Ellis (2001) indicate that, it is within the micro-world of everyday communication that people coordinate and create meaning that produces social structure and that is produced by social structure.

-This perspective views the social world as created by the coordinated actions between persons-in-conversation (Pearce & Pearce, 2000), reflective dialogue, and linguistic practices as the process by which an organizational sense occurs (Shotter & Cunliffe, 2003).
-Any act of communication serves to forward tasks, relationships, and identities (Clark & Delia, 1979).
-It is important that certain activities increase common ground, enabling joint meaning-making, or "social poetics" (Shotter, 2005).
-Increased common ground facilitates workflow and builds relational ties (Arnseth et al., 2004).
+This perspective views the social world as created by the coordinated actions between persons-in-conversation (Pearce & Pearce, 2000), and reflective dialogue and linguistic practices as the process by which an organizational sense occurs (Shotter & Cunliffe, 2003).
+Any act of communication serves to forward tasks, relationships and identities (Clark & Delia, 1979).
+It is important that certain activities increase common ground, enabling joint meaning making, or "social poetics" (Shotter, 2005).
+Increased common ground facilitates work flow and builds relational ties (Arnseth et al., 2004).
 To communicate successfully, mutual knowledge must first be established (DeSanctis & Monge, 1998); many of the inferences people make about such knowledge are gleaned from physical and linguistic proximity (co-presence).